 The European Union, or EU, has adopted strict data privacy and security regulations.
 The "GDPR", effective May 2018, created new compliance obligations applicable to even non-EU businesses that offer their services to individuals located in the European Union.
-Companies that fail to comply with their GDPR obligations can face large financial penalties (including fines of up to four percent of global annual revenue for the preceding financial year or €20 million (whichever is higher) for the most serious violations).
+Companies that fail to comply with their GDPR obligations can face large financial penalties (including fines of up to four percent of global annual revenue for the preceding financial year or $\notin$ 20 million (whichever is higher) for the most serious violations).

 In addition, rulings from the Court of Justice of the European Union ("CJEU") may have a great impact on how companies subject to the GDPR process EU personal data.
 For example, in July 2020 the CJEU ruled that the EU-U.S. Privacy Shield certification was no longer a valid mechanism for transferring personal data from the European Union to the United States.
+While the EU and the UK issued new Standard Contractual Clauses, such transfers of European personal information continue to be subjected to regulatory and judicial scrutiny.
 We have taken appropriate steps to legitimize the transfer of such data that previously relied on EU-U.S. Privacy Shield certification.